 There are a few potential risks that come with investing in gold:

-1. The price of gold may not always align with the inflation rate, even though many investors purchase gold as a hedge against inflation.
+- The price of gold may not always track the inflation rate, even though many investors buy gold as an inflation hedge.

-3. Owning gold physically can incur storage expenses.
+- Owning gold in physical form can incur storage costs.

 References

-3. “Swing Trading: Definition and the Pros and Cons for Investors – Investopedia” https://www.investopedia.com/terms/s/swingtrading.asp Accessed 9 Oct 2023
+- “Swing Trading: Definition and the Pros and Cons for Investors – Investopedia” https://www.investopedia.com/terms/s/swingtrading.asp Accessed 9 Oct 2025.
+“Trend Trading: Definition and How Strategy Aims For Profit – Investopedia” https://www.investopedia.com/terms/t/trendtrading.asp Accessed 9 Oct 2025